 Graduate Program Admission Requirements for Program Consideration

-Intelligence Note: Graduate students are prohibited from matriculating in more than one graduate degree program at the same time.
+Intelligence Note: Graduate students are prohibited from matriculating in more than one graduate degree program at the same time, unless where allowed in approved dual degree programs.
 Students are permitted to pursue a degree program and a certificate/endorsement or two certificate/endorsements concurrently.

 Master of Arts in Anthropology (M.A.) and Graduate Certificates: